ASU Law partnership with The Nature Conservancy completes a successful first year

 In its inaugural year, a partnership of the Sandra Day O’Connor College of Law at Arizona State University and The Nature Conservancy (TNC) gave two summer interns the opportunity to make a meaningful difference in Hawaii’s conservation efforts.

-Funded by The Dorrance Family Foundation, the partnership began when Jody Kaulukukui, ASU senior advancement officer and former TNC staffer, reached out to TNC about the potential of ASU Law summer interns supporting efforts to reintroduce the endangered Hawaiian hawk into its native habitat, specifically into TNC’s Kona Hema Preserve located on the Island of Hawaiʻi.
+Funded by The Dorrance Family Foundation, the partnership began when Jody Kaulukukui, ASU senior advancement officer and former TNC staffer, reached out to TNC about the potential of ASU Law summer interns supporting efforts to reintroduce the endangered Hawaiian crow into its native habitat, specifically into TNC’s Kona Hema Preserve located on the Island of Hawaiʻi.
 The interns selected, Stephanie Deskins and Danika Marzillier, talk about the value of the work they were able to do remotely, thanks to the TNC’s leadership support.